ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SpatialSQL_Eng.md

 ##### Diagnosing Errors

-If this function returns ACS_ERROR, use ACSError() to check the information related to the error
+If this function returns ACS_ERROR, use ACSError() to check the information related to the error.

 | ErrorCode       | Description                  | Notes                                                        |
 | --------------- | ---------------------------- | ------------------------------------------------------------ |